Compounding the Soap

 Pharmacy and soap making share a common thread in that both require a knowledge of compounding.
-Ellie’s challenge was to craft a product with shea butter but without using additives, fragrances, or essential oils.
+Ellie’s challenge was to craft a product with shea butter but without using colorants, fragrances, or essential oils.
 She chose ingredients weighted towards the other key properties of a quality goat milk soap—lathering well, long lasting, cleansing, as well as conditioning the skin.

 The Conditioning Properties

 Conditioning is a term commonly used to describe the emollient and humectant properties of an ingredient.

 - Emollients increase the skin’s water content by reducing evaporation.